maxh/maxheinritz.com/_notes/organizing-backend-code.md

 The difference between "system" and "common" is stateful vs stateless.
 When I say "stateful", I mean the component actively reads/writes from a persistent data store like PostgreSQL, Redis, Elasticsearch.

 A Redis client library wrapper would live in "common".
-A durable event system that uses that client library to write messages for consumers to read -- that would be a system-level component.
+A durable event system that uses that client library to write messages for consumers to read in our database -- that would be a system-level component.

 ## Domain code